Azure-Samples/iotedge-logging-and-monitoring-solution/README.md

 # IoT ELMS

+IoT **E**dge **L**ogging and **M**onitoring **S**olution (pronounced *Lm's*) provides architecture and sample implementations of collecting all three pillars of the observability data from IoT Edge devices and delivering logs, metrics and distributed tracing to Azure Monitor.

-IoT **E**dge **L**ogging and **M**onitoring **S**olution (pronounced *Lm's*) is an architecture and a sample cloud workflow that enables secure and automated retrieval of workload logs and metrics from IoT Edge devices without any additional host-level components.
+ELMS provides a sample cloud workflow to process logs uploaded by the device to a blob storage container, as well as metrics arriving as device-to-cloud messages in IoT Hub.
+The workflow enables secure and automated retrieval of workload logs and metrics from IoT Edge devices without any additional host-level components.
 It leverages IoT Edge Agent's [built-in functionality to retrieve logs](https://docs.microsoft.com/azure/iot-edge/how-to-retrieve-iot-edge-logs?view=iotedge-2020-11) and IoT [Edge metrics collector](https://aka.ms/edgemon-logs) for metrics.

+ELMS also provides [architecture patterns](docs/iot-edge-distributed-tracing.md) and a [sample implementation](DistributedTracing/README.md) of end-to-end distributed tracing for a common `IoT Edge to Cloud` scenario.

-ELMS also provides a sample cloud workflow to process logs uploaded by the device to a blob storage container, as well as metrics arriving as device-to-cloud messages in IoT Hub.
-The sample can be deployed either in a sandbox environment or integrated with existing resources using an intuitive CLI wizard.
+The samples can be deployed either in a sandbox environment or integrated with existing resources using an intuitive CLI wizard.

 ## Logging architecture reference